Dynastic political parties 'threat' to democracy in India, says J P Nadda | Politics

 ''The BJP has the largest following and we will move forward but we should understand that these parties are a threat to the democracy of the country.
 It's not good for democracy,'' Nadda said.

-He asserted that BJP is the only political party in India that is based on ideology.
-Nadda also said that Parliament is running well under the BJP's leadership.
+At the event, through which the party is aiming to strengthen its base in eastern Rajasthan, he asserted that the BJP is the only political party in India that is based on ideology.

+Nadda also targeted the Aam Aadmi Party, which has formed government in Punjab, saying it should not be forgotten that its candidates got their security deposits forfeited in Uttar Pradesh, Goa and Uttarakhand assembly elections.

+He said the BJP won four out of five assembly elections and in Uttar Pradesh, Yogi Adityanath became the first sitting chief minister to get a second term.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)